Cervical radiculopathy happens when a pinched nerve in the neck (cervical spine) causes pain.

 Here an artificial disc device is implanted in the empty disc space.

-C-ADR is like a shock absorber and enables healthy movement the way that an actual disc does.
+C-ADR is like a shock absorber and enables healthy movement like an actual disc.

 A compressed nerve in your neck can lead to radiating pain.
 This pain can make it almost unbearable to do simple tasks, even moving the neck from side to side or just opening a jar.
 Conservative treatment like chiropractic and exercise can ease the pain of this condition and restore function.
 Fortunately, surgery is rarely necessary.

-Approximately two-thirds of the population being affected by neck pain at any time throughout their lives.
+Approximately two-thirds of the population is affected by neck pain at any time throughout their lives.
 Pain that originates in the cervical spine, or upper spine, can be caused by numerous other spinal health issues.
 Joint disruption in the neck can generate a variety of other common symptoms, which include headaches, head pain, and migraines.
-Neck pain affects about 5 percent of the global population, according to statistics.
+According to statistics, neck pain affects about 5 percent of the global population.